0xPolygonMiden/miden-base/docs/src/architecture/notes.md

 The Note scripts is also the root of a [Miden program MAST](https://0xpolygonmiden.github.io/miden-vm/user_docs/assembly/main.html) which means every function is a commitment to the underlying code.
 The code cannot change unnoticed to the user because its hash would change.

+# Note recipient
+We define `recipient` as: `hash(hash(hash(serial_num, [0; 4]), script_hash), input_hash)` represented as `Word`.
+The account that executes a given note needs to provide the pre-image data to `recipient` during the transaction prologue.
+That means, one can create notes that can only be consumed if the `serial_num` and other data is known.
+This information can be passed on off-chain by the sender to the recipient.

 # Note storage modes
 Similar to accounts, there are two storage modes for notes in Miden.
 Notes can be stored privately in the [Notes DB](https://0xpolygonmiden.github.io/miden-base/architecture/state.html#notes-database) with only the note hash.
 Or notes can be stored publicly with all data.